deciare/firefox-css/README.md

 ![Screenshot of vibrant toolbars](assets/images/macVibrantToolbars.png)

-On macOS, enables a vibrancy effect on the tab toolbar, navigation bar, and bookmarks toolbar.
+On macOS, enables a vibrancy effect on the tab toolbar, navigation bar, bookmarks toolbar, and sidebar.
+Vibrancy is not applied to extensions that add modules to the sidebar.

 You must also enable the following preferences in [about:config](about:config):
 - browser.theme.macos.native-theme
 - widget.macos.titlebar-blend-mode.behind-window

-Working as of Firefox 126.
+Working as of Firefox 129.

 ## tabCloseButtonOnLeft.css